 H.B.
 No. 92 proposes significant changes to the taxation structure in Texas, particularly concerning state and local taxes, including the repeal of school district maintenance and operations ad valorem taxes.
 The bill introduces a state value added tax (VAT) of 6.72% on services and property supplied in the ordinary course of business, with exemptions for small businesses, governmental entities, and certain organizations.
-Local subdivisions may impose a local VAT, but not a sales or use tax, and the combined local VAT rate cannot exceed 2%.
-Additionally, school districts can adopt a school district enrichment VAT at a maximum rate of 0.5%, which must be used exclusively for school enrichment activities and facilities.
+Local subdivisions may impose a local VAT, but they are prohibited from imposing sales or use taxes.
+Additionally, school districts can adopt a school district enrichment VAT, capped at 0.5%, which must be used exclusively for school enrichment activities and facilities.

 Statutes affected: Introduced: The following provisions of the Tax Code 6.01, The following provisions of the Education Code 6.02 (The following provisions of the Education Code 6, The following provisions of the Tax Code 6)